Kids mindset for success begins with helping children turn their dreams, ideas and intentions into a clear plan they can actually follow.

 Green School Bali students learning through themes and real-world inquiry.

-Every day, the children are engaged in practical lessons that challenge the Big Four: physical, emotional, intellectual and interpersonal learning.
+Every day, children were challenged across what Alan described as the Big Four: physical, emotional, intellectual and interpersonal learning.

-Physical: Go and experience waves by surfing.
+Physical: experiencing waves by surfing.

-Interpersonal: Sit by the waves and meditate.
+Interpersonal: sitting beside the waves and reflecting or meditating.

-Authentic Learning Beyond the Classroom
+Learning Beyond the Classroom

 environmental education